ws-garcia/VBA-CSV-interface/docs/api/methods/dumptoarray.md

 ### Parameters

-The required *OutPutArray* argument is an identifier specifying a dynamic `String` array variable.
+The required *OutPutArray* argument is an identifier specifying a dynamic `Variant` array variable.

 ### Return value